IPhone Model 2G Smartphone, 2007

-This is a Mobile telephone.
-It was designed by Apple Industrial Design Team and the design director was Jonathan Ive and manufactured by Apple Computer, Inc..
+This is a smartphone.
+It was designed by Apple Industrial Design Team and the design director was Jonathan Ive and manufactured by Apple Inc..
 It is dated 2007 and we acquired it in 2009.
-Its medium is molded abs plastic and polycarbonate resin, polished stainless steel, oleophobic coated glass, aluminum.
+Its medium is plastic (abs), polycarbonate resin, stainless steel, oleophobic coated glass, aluminum.
 It is a part of the Product Design and Decorative Arts department.

 The iPhone is an innovative design by Apple Computer, Inc., and one of the most influential communications devices in the "smartphone” category.